binello7/swisssmartfarming/README.md

 # swisssmartfarming

-Repo containing all the code related to the 'Swiss Smart Farming Project' (SSF).
+Repo containing all the code related to the *Swiss Smart Farming* Project (SSF).
 The code is here

 ## Datasets Structure